 Standard entry (2nd year entry):

-Advanced Higher Biology and Chemistry at BB (Maths and Physics may be considered an alternative to one) plus 4 Highers at AAAB including English at B and Maths, Biology and Chemistry at A.
+Advanced Higher Biology and Chemistry at BB (Maths and Physics may be considered an alternative to one) plus 4 Highers at AAAB including English and Maths at B and Biology and Chemistry at A.

 Widening access entry: 5 Highers at AABBC (first sitting for year 1 entry) including English, Maths, Biology and Chemistry OR Advanced Higher Biology and Chemistry at BC or CB plus 4 Highers at AABC (two sittings for 2nd year entry) including English, Maths, Biology and Chemistry.